davidedc/Minimal-2D-Js-Software-Renderer/tests/browser-tests/performance-tests/adding-tests.md

 ### Positioning Indicators
 Positioning is indicated using these standardized labels:
 - `random`: Random positioning (geometry expressed in any float values)
-- `crisp`: Crisp positioning (geometry aligned to the pixel grid for sharp edges)
+- `crisp`: Crisp positioning (geometry aligned to the pixel grid for sharp edges - this is largely how UI-type shapes are positioned)

 ### Orientation Indicators
 Orientation is indicated using these standardized labels: